 The great modern jiujitsu teacher John Danaher has discussed integrating military theory into the practice of jiujitsu, and that the art is “warfare on an individual scale.”
 This echoes Musashi’s writing directly, as he frequently compares the strategies of individual combat with that of entire armies of 10,000 men in pitched battles.
 Similarly, Musashi often waxes on how the Way of strategy sheds light on fundamental principles across all endeavors in life.

-I’ve always found Musashi’s writing to be more directly accessible than other Asian treatises on strategy and martial arts.
-He does not rely on allusions to Chinese classics, abstruse philosophizing, or quotes from Buddhist priests and Confucians, Musashi pretty much uses plain talk, though making note that one can only thoroughly understand something through unremitting practice, personal experience, and deep contemplation of lessons learned.
+I’ve always found Musashi’s writing to be more accessible than other treatises on strategy and martial arts.
+He does not rely on allusions to Chinese classics, abstruse philosophizing, or quotes from Buddhists and Confucians, Musashi pretty much uses plain talk, though making note that one can only thoroughly understand something through unremitting practice, personal experience, and deep contemplation of lessons learned.
 His work is an ideal fit for Danaher’s approach to strategy applied to jiujitsu.
 Some of his articles address grappling directly.

 Musashi offers much that is useful to modern tacticians and armed professionals.
 His emphases on initiative and combat psychology apply to any combative or tactical endeavor and make sense if the reader has experience in actual application or “live” disciplines.
 One still might wonder how writings dedicated to the use of the sword, an archaic weapon which no one uses today, outside of the occasional deranged individual waving one around on a public street, might apply, but in the Five Direction Sword Pathways – originally intended to be a preface to the Book of Five Rings until Musashi changed his mind – writes: